polarityio/scamalytics/README.md

 API Key for the Scamalytics Fraud API

+### Minimum Fraud Score

+Minimum Fraud Score to be notified on, values range from 0-100.
+Defaults to 0.

 ### Baseline Investigation Threshold

 Minimum Fraud Score for an IP to be (0-100) for an "investigation threshold met" icon to be displayed in the summary tag.
 Setting this value to -1 turns off the threshold.
 Defaults to 100.